pauliev/pauliev.github.io/_posts/2021-03-31-pbi-dataflows-sdlc.md

 ---
 published: true
-permalink: /pbi-dataflows-sdlc/
 layout: post
 category: powerbi
 tags:
  - dataflow
-title: Framework for Dataflow SDLC
+title: Framework for Power BI Dataflow Lifecycle
 ---

-When you first start creating dataflows, it is easy to create a dataflow and put it into production; however, there will be times when you will want to make updates, changes and other fixes to a dataflow.
+It is easy to create a dataflow and put it into production; however, there will be times when you will want to make updates, changes and other fixes to that dataflow.
+Unfortunatly, at the time of this post, there is no straight-forward method to support a dataflow lifecycle.
+In this post I dfine a framework that supports a dev-test-prod lifecycle.
+You will still need to export and import dataflow json files but to switch between dataflows will  be a matter of selecting a target build environment for a dataset.
+On top of that you don't need premimum licensing!
+<!--more-->

 This framework defines three environments:
-<!--more-->

 1. Production
 2. Test
 3. Development